-Peugeot claims that its new diesel-electric hybrid 508 sedan will be the greenest large car in Europe.
-Peugeot said that the 508 hybrid will have CO2 emissions of 99 grams per kilometer and will use only 3.8 liters per 100km (62 US mpg).
+Peugeot is claiming that its new diesel-electric hybrid 508 sedan will be the greenest large car in Europe.
+The French carmaker said that the upcoming Peugeot 508 hybrid will have emissions level of 99 grams of carbon dioxide per kilometer and will use only 3.8 liters of fuel per 100km (62 US mpg).
 When driving in full-electric mode, it will have zero emissions.

-For now, the only vehicles that emit less than 100g/km of CO2 are smaller-sized cars such as the Toyota Prius and Auris gasoline-electric hybrids and diesel versions of the Volkswagen Polo and Smart ForTwo.
+For now, the only vehicles that emit less than 100 g/km of carbon dioxide are smaller-sized cars such as the Toyota Prius and Auris gasoline-electric hybrids and diesel versions of the Volkswagen Polo and Smart ForTwo.

 In an interview with Automotive News Europe last March at the Geneva auto show, PSA/Peugeot-Citroen brand director Jean-Marc Gales said that Peugeot wants to regain its share of the market that's currently dominated by German manufacturers.
 Peugeot said that it is relying on an exterior design it calls "French chic," a combination of elegance and timeless lines, to attract premium buyers.

 As the key attraction of Peugeot's new flagship saloon, the 508 hybrid is equipped with a 2.0-liter EU5 diesel engine that delivers 160 bhp of output as partnered to a rear-mounted electric motor.
 This hybrid configuration is expected to give this Peugeot 508 model, which is sized like BMW 5-series, the fuel economy of a Prius.